-- If you prefer independence, try to sit in a part of the classroom where others are also independent and less likely to interact with you.
+aring Instruction or Activities If you prefer independence, try to sit in a part of the classroom where others are also independent and less likely to interact with you.
 However, some class activities will require you to collaborate with others.
-Be ready for those times. - If you have to work independently for long periods, take a break and use it to spend time with other people.

-- If you prefer to work independently, plan to do your more difficult work when you're alone.
+Be ready for those times.
+If you have to work independently for long periods, take a break and use it to spend time with other people.
+W orking on Assignments or Independent Tasks If you prefer to work independently, plan to do your more difficult work when you're alone.
 However, you can learn important things from others.
-You may want to check in with others occasionally to talk about your work. - If you prefer collaboration, organize a group to work together on projects. - In choosing a career or other activities outside of school, choose those that fit best with your preference for working with others or independently.

-- When you want to study independently, find a quiet area where you can study, such as the library. - To study in a collaborative way, study in places where there are people around to discuss ideas.
+You may want to check in with others occasionally to talk about your work.
+If you prefer collaboration, organize a group to work together on projects.
+In choosing a career or other activities outside of school, choose those that fit best with your preference for working with others or independently.
+Pr eparing for Tests or Presentations To study in a collaborative way, study in places where there are people around to discuss ideas.
 Test each other on your knowledge.